delexagon/yokadi/README.md

 [![Build Status](https://travis-ci.org/agateau/yokadi.png?branch=master)](https://travis-ci.org/agateau/yokadi)
 [![Coverage Status](https://coveralls.io/repos/agateau/yokadi/badge.png)](https://coveralls.io/r/agateau/yokadi)

+# Done:

+Added biweekly recurrences
+Made t_remove take multiple arguments
+Changed style of "yokadi> " text
+Made t_sort operator to change urgency of events to order of due date
+Added --limit argument to t_list to limit the number of events shown, and made the -t flag no longer have a set limit
+Added several more styles of translating datetimes

+# To do:

+*Update to SQLAlchemy 2.0*
+Have multiple arguments in t_list to show multiple projects at the same time

 # What is it?

 Yokadi is a command-line oriented, SQLite powered, TODO list tool.
 It helps